Our-City/OurCity/docs/sprint-2/sprint2.md

 ## **6\.
 Show Off**

-* Each team member highlights their **best work** (code, UI, design, integration, mocks, etc.).
-* Remember: good refactored code should be simple and elegant.
-* **Each member must commit their own update** — commit logs will be checked.
 * Jade:
   * Updated Post and Comment endpoint implementations for the new detailed API contract for proper and smooth api request handling and responses.
     * Narrowed down to necessary response properties and DTOs to have a consistent and clear workflow.